figgis/yuv-viewer/README.md

 to show the mode.
 In the second window, press F2 (title should be updated to show the mode).
 Commands given in window1 should be executed in window2.

+To display diff between two files of the same size and format, just add file as the last argument (computes and displays differences in luma value only):

+    ./yv filename width height format diff_file
+    ./yv foreman_cif.yuv 352 288 YV12 forman_filtered_cif.yuv

 Supported commands
 ------------------